 The Manager's philosophy, as a professional manager of forestry investments and in collaboration with the Forestry Manager, is to establish and manage high quality Pinus Radiata plantation forest on the land to the best international standards.
-This is aimed at maximising the profitability of the investment.
-Returns will be generated from both forestry-related activities and the trading of carbon units.
-It is also a fundamental objective of the investment to enhance the environmental aspects of the land through the promotion of activities that ensure the forests are grown and harvested legally and sustainably, combat climate change, increase biodiversity, and enhance soil conservation, clean waterways, and wildlife habitats.
+This is aimed at optimising the profitability of the investment.
+Returns will be generated from both the selling of carbon units and forestry-related activities.
+It is also a fundamental objective of the investment to enhance the environmental aspects of the land through the promotion of activities that ensure the forests are grown and if harvested, harvested legally and sustainably, combat climate change, increase biodiversity, and enhance soil conservation, clean waterways, and wildlife habitats.